tylergets/birthday-mongo-api/README.md

 This project is very bare bones; it could be improved in a few ways:

  * Distribution - Currently the built in PHP web server is being used, this is not suitable for a production deployment.
 Depending on the deployment, a new docker container should be created with a webserver base.
+ * Dependency Injection - BirthdayCalculator could probably be better implemented with dependency injection, but for the sake of time I have left it as is